faruk-guler/LusuaL/Networking/OSI-Model.md

-# Understanding the OSI Model
+# Understanding the OSI Model.

 - **OSI Model is the original model on which the TCP/IP Model was based upon**
 - **It has 7 layers**